dbutz/SchoolSite-Pro-Docs/dataValidation/dataValidator.md

 # Using Data Setup
-## SchoolSite Pro Data Setup for SchoolSite Plans, SchoolSite Forecasts, and SchoolSite Locator
+## SchoolSite Pro Data Setup for SchoolSite Redistricting Plans, SchoolSite Forecasts, and SchoolSite Locator
 The SchoolSite Pro Data Setup imports and checks your GIS data for compatibility with SchoolSite extensions.

 You can access Data Setup through the SchoolSite tab.